This field is for validation purposes and should be left unchanged.

 2. Your bank might take action

-If your car isn’t insured and your lender becomes aware, they may ask you to reinstate cover straight away.
+If your car isn’t insured and your financier becomes aware, they may ask you to reinstate cover straight away.
 In some situations, they might even set up an insurance policy on your behalf, which could come with higher premiums and limited flexibility.

 3. You still have to cover the costs yourself